Uniquely Scottsdale Spa Treatments

 Whenever I travel, I want to experience things that are unique to wherever I am, even at the spa.
 While a cabernet scrub makes sense in Napa, I don’t want a seashell massage in Scottsdale.
 Here I want things that speak to all things Southwest.
 These spas in Scottsdale do it best.

-The Four Seasons is located a stone’s throw from Pinnacle Peak’s trailhead, so the Healing Hiker massage is a perfect way for guests to relieve après-hike sore muscles.
-The treatment uses the healing power of local sage oil and mountain arnica to reduce inflammation and soothe pain.
+The Four Seasons is located a stone’s throw from Pinnacle Peak’s trailhead, so the Sore No More massage is a perfect way for guests to relieve après-hike sore muscles.
+The treatment uses the healing power of oil containing mountain arnica, lavender and sweet marjoram to reduce inflammation and soothe the pain.
 The 80-minute service is an aggressive massage where my therapist uses a variety of techniques on my many knots, from trigger point manipulation to assisted stretching.
 I wonder if he is a master at origami as he continually maneuvers the sheet to cover me as my arms and legs are moved like Gumby.
 At times I hear him groan and his hands crack from the intensity of the treatment.
 If a Swedish massage is like a lullaby this is like the beginning of Beethoven’s 9th.
 I have to admit, it’s one of my favorite massages in town.

 Every spa has its rituals, and at the Agave it’s the Burden Basket, which takes place at the beginning of each treatment.
 The baskets are handcrafted twice a year by Arizona’s Tonto Apache tribe.
 My therapist invites me to place my worries inside the basket (but it’s so small!) and then he removes the basket, and my stress, from the room.
 The Agave Enchantment service harnesses the power of local desert plants like yucca and basil in an amazing smelling and ultra-hydrating mud.
 The treatment begins with a dry exfoliation designed to increase circulation before the mud is applied and I’m wrapped up to let the heat and mud meld.
 During this time, he does a facial massage using t spheres, palm-sized rubber balls infused with aromatherapy oils.
 Divine!
 After showering off, the treatment ends with a quick full-body massage.